Kyoto Travel Guide 京都

-Though more than a millenium old, this beautiful city does not rest on its laurels.
+Though more than a thousand years old, this beautiful city does not rest on its laurels.
 Kyoto, the cultural heart of Japan, is an landmark for the arts, spirituality, and great food.

 A stroll through Kyoto is intoxicating.
 The soothing zen garden of Ryoanji, with its famous stone landscape, Kinkakuji, or The Golden Pavilion, as it is called in the novel by Yukio Mishima (1925-1970), the neighborhood of Gion and the Philosopher's Path enchant even the most jaded tourist.
-Insatiable travellers can explore the streets leading to Kiyomizu-dera Temple, overlooking the city, browse the ceramics boutiques, and buy local specialties such as yatsuhashi (traditional Kyoto sweets).
+Insatiable travellers can explore the streets leading to Kiyomizu-dera Temple, overlooking the city, browse the ceramics boutiques, and buy local specialties such as yatsuhashi (a traditional Kyoto sweet).
 Or perhaps stroll through Nishiki Market, a long, covered alley where merchants display typical Kyoto ingredients at their stalls.
 In Maruyama Park, the cherry blossoms are a popular event in April, with revellers crowding under the flowers every year.

 Included on the list of UNESCO World Heritage Sites, Kyoto has a prestigious past.
 Founded in 794, it became the seat of the Imperial Court at the expense of Nara, the political and religious center of the country.
 The reason?
 Religious persuasions were weighing too heavily on the Imperial Court.
 For over a thousand years, Kyoto has embodied the heart of the country.
 Though it was deprived in 1868 of the title of capital in favor of Tokyo, (formerly Edo) it will never cease to be the spiritual and artistic center of Japan.